Menlo Security Cloud Security Platform receives FedRAMP® Authorization

 Menlo Labs provides insights, expertise, context and tools to aid customers on their journey to connect, communicate and collaborate securely without compromise.

 Customers of Menlo Security using Internet Explorer (IE) are protected against a recent and still-active zero-day exploit using Internet Explorer, as outlined by Microsoft’s security update CVE-2020-1380.

-The remote code execution vulnerability allows an attacker to take advantage of how the engine handles memory and to force corruption.
+The remote code execution creates vulnerabilities that allow an attacker to take advantage of how the Internet Explorer engine handles memory and forces corruption.